WeAreSeismica/tex2jats/README.md

 6. References (in the `References` tab) are printed correctly. *Note: there is a known issue with misc references that are not printed, we are working on that.*

 ### Known issues:
-- Maths formula in captions or tables are often not converted properly
+- References and maths formula in captions or tables are often not converted properly
-- Often in metadata, credits or acknowledgements: symbols are not properly converted, or are still escaped when they shouldn't: look for \\&, \\%,
+- Often in metadata, credits or acknowledgements: symbols are not properly converted, or are still escaped when they shouldn't: look for \\&, \\%, multiple occurences of dots and/or comma (`..`, `.,`).

 ## TO DO
-- Don't use regex, because it is unstable with XML?
-Oops…
+- Correctly parse math expressions and references within table captions
-- Correctly parse math expressions within tables
+- Correctly print misc references